Come join us for the Annual 2011 AKSC Twilight Extravaganza

 Director at Large: David Turkheimer

-Northern Director: Christine Sherwood
+Northern Director: Deborah Fernandez

 North Eastern Director: William Stanton